Formtrix/CS465NextJS-blog/posts/jwt-writeup.md

 **Fix:** Always enforce a specific algorithm (RS256 for RSA) and properly separate public/private key usage.

-_Security is embbeded in practice, the tools help us enforce it_
+_Security is embedded in practice, the tools help us enforce it_

 **_Resources_** <br>